makhlwf/Combo-generator-/README.md

   - Choose a filename to save the generated pairs.

 - **Exit**
-  - Select this option to gracefully exit the toolkit.
+  - Select this option to gracefully exit the tool.

 ## Advanced Features

-Explore additional features and contribute to the toolkit's development.
-Check the [Contributing Guidelines](CONTRIBUTING.md) for details.
+Explore additional features and the development of the tool.

-## Contributing

-We welcome contributions!
-Check out the [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Development

+Join the development journey, contribute, and make the tool even better!
+Feel free to raise issues and pull requests.